 Ecuador and the Galapagos

 Ecuador is one of the smallest South American countries and is particularly famous for two natural wonders.
-The Avenue of the Volcanoes has been famous around the world since the British mountaineer Whymper first travelled and climbed here at the end of the last century.
-The Galapagos Islands have been famous since Charles Darwin arrived on the Beagle in 1835 and, partly through observing the islands rich bird-life, formulated his theories on natural selection and evolution.
+The Avenue of the Volcanoes has been well known to mountaineers around the world since the British mountaineer Whymper first travelled and climbed here at the end of the 19th century.
+The Galapagos Islands have been famous since Charles Darwin arrived on the Beagle in 1835.
+It was here, through observing the islands rich bird-life, that he formulated his theories on natural selection and evolution.

 The Avenue of the Volcanoes